-We have presented a collection of tools to analyze nonlinear functions, in particular quadratic forms.
+In this paper we have presented a collection of tools to analyze nonlinear functions and in particular quadratic forms.
 These tools allow us to visualize the coefficients of the individual terms of an inhomogeneous quadratic form, to compute its optimal stimuli (i.e., the stimuli that maximize or minimize the quadratic form under a fixed energy constraint) and their invariances (i.e., the transformations of the optimal stimuli to which the quadratic form is most insensitive), and to determine which of these invariances are statistically significant.
-We have also proposed a way to measure the relative contribution of the linear and quadratic term.
-Moreover, we have discussed a neural network architecture equivalent to a given quadratic form.
+We have also proposed a way to measure the relative contribution of the linear and quadratic form.
 The methods presented here can be used in a variety of fields, in particular in physiological experiments to study the nonlinear receptive fields of neurons and in theoretical studies.